jacklehamster/stt-worker/README.md

-# cloudflare-worker
+# stt-worker

-Template for building a Cloudflare worker repo
+Speech to text worker